-- \ During the first phase obedience and making choices are based on simple physical and material power.
+During the first phase obedience and making choices are based on simple physical and material power.
 Conduct is based on avoiding serious physical punishment from a stronger person.
-To the age of 10, 66 percent of children basetheir moral choices on this type of consideration, while this holds true for only 20 percent of 16-year-olds. \ During the second phase, a child's moral choices mainly are based on the gratification of his/her own - mainly are based on the gratification of his/her own personal needs.
-Physical punishment continues to be avoided, but there are continual attempts to make the best of it. - \ During the third phase, a child is attuned to satisfying others and he/she tries to understand what others feel.

-\ During the fourth phase, he/she takes into account rules, directives and codes for guiding him/herself when he/she finds him/herselfin a problematic situation.
+To the age of 10, 66 percent of children basetheir moral choices on this type of consideration, while this holds true for only 20 percent of 16-year-olds.

+- During the second phase, a child's moral choices mainly are based on the gratification of his/her own personal needs.
+Physical punishment continues to be avoided, but there are continual attempts to make the best of it. - During the third phase, a child is attuned to satisfying others and he/she tries to understand what others feel. - During the fourth phase, he/she considers rules, directives and codes for guiding him/herself when he/she finds him/herself in a problematic situation.
-\ During the fifth phase, each situation is thoroughly studied with the aim of deducing general principles which hold for everyone.

-\ During the sixth phase, the principles according to which choices are made are abstract, ethical and universally consistent.
-Essentially, he/she now allows him/herself to be guided by universal principles of justice and respect for the human dignity of others as individuals (Kohlberg, 1975: 71).
+- During the fifth phase, each situation is thoroughly studied with the aim of deducing general principles which hold for everyone. - During the sixth phase, the principles according to which choices are made are abstract, ethical and universally consistent.
+Essentially, he/she now allows him/herself to be guided byuniversal principles of justice and respect for the human dignity of others as individuals (Kohlberg, 1975: 71).